-The National Boards' Patient and Consumer Health and Safety Impact Statement (Statement)1 explains the potential impacts of a proposed registration standard, code or guideline on the health and safety of the public, vulnerable members of the community and Aboriginal and Torres Strait Islander Peoples.
+The National Boards' Patient and Consumer Health and Safety Impact Statement (the statement) explains the potential impacts of a proposed registration standard, code or guideline on the health and safety of the public, vulnerable members of the community and Aboriginal and Torres Strait Islander Peoples.

-The four key components considered in the Statement are:
+The four key components considered in the statement are:

-- 1. The potential impact of the proposed revisions to the registration standard on the health and safety of patients and consumers particularly vulnerable members of the community including approaches to mitigate any potential negative or unintended effects - 2.
-The potential impact of the proposed revisions to the registration standard on the health and safety of Aboriginal and Torres Strait Islander Peoples including approaches to mitigate any potential negative or unintended effects - 3.
+- The potential impact of the draft revisions to the guideline on the health and safety of patients and consumers, particularly vulnerable members of the community, including approaches to mitigate any potential negative or unintended effects - 2.
+The potential impact of the draft revisions to the guideline on the health and safety of Aboriginal and Torres Strait Islander Peoples, including approaches to mitigate any potential negative or unintended effects - 3.
 Engagement with patients and consumers, particularly vulnerable members of the community about the proposal - 4.
 Engagement with Aboriginal and Torres Strait Islander Peoples about the proposal.